rna88/rna88.github.io/_posts/2018-01-24-Custom-Code-Folding-in-Vim.markdown

 `%` The range over which the regex is applied, in this case the entire file.
 `g` Tells Vim to apply the regex globally across the range.
 `/^[ \t]*{/` The regex itself, contained within forward slashes.
-`normal! zf%zo` The command to run.
+`normal! zf%zo` The command to run: creates a fold to a bracket, then opens it.

 To elaborate a little on the regex itself: